6 typical Ha Giang dishes to try when buckwheat is in bloom

 Au Tau porridge

 Au Tau belongs to the family of toxic tubers.
 It grows in the rocks of the Northern mountains.
 But don't worry, all the cooks in the Ha Giang region know how to cook it to perfection so that it becomes edible.
 The root Au Tau is first soaked in rice water overnight, then boiled to make a paste.
 It is then added to a soup which mixes sticky rice, classic rice and ham.
 You can add a poached egg and bamboo shoots, which brings sweet and sour touches to the bitterness of Au Tau.
-It is an unusual and authentic speciality that must be tested!
+It is an unusual and authentic speciality that must be tasted!
 Au Tau porridge is served daily near Ha Giang square or Dong Van market and costs only VND 20,000.

 Lon cap nach - Dwarf pig